jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

 ### Special purpose

 * **timeleft**: Produces a SLURM "time_spec" in the format DAYS-HH:MM:SS indicatingt time left before an upcoming announced outage.
+Meaningless if there is not an imminent outage.
 * **jobtimeleft**: Given a jobid, it uses `scontrol` to update the job's time limit using `timeleft`.
 Useful for jobs that went into pending status instead of running because the user did not specify a job time limit.

 ## Contributed SLURM Programs We've Installed